side-swifter/Spectre-Push-Back/README.md

 git push
 ```

-## Also need ts cuz I forget how to replace the my code with the latest github pull for whenever I mess up
+## Also need this cuz I forget how to replace the my code with the latest github pull for whenever I mess up
 ```
 git fetch origin
 git reset --hard origin/main